Ross Tucker

-Ross Finch Tucker (born March 2, 1979) is a former American football offensive lineman and current sports broadcaster.
-Tucker was an All-Ivy League offensive lineman at Princeton University, then played seven seasons in the National Football League (NFL).
+Ross Finch Tucker (born March 2, 1979) is an American former professional football offensive lineman and current Emmy nominated sports broadcaster.
+Tucker was an All-Ivy League offensive lineman at Princeton University then played seven seasons in the National Football League (NFL).
 Tucker retired as a player after suffering a neck injury during the 2007 season.
-He works for CBS Sports, the Philadelphia Eagles, Westwood One, and Audacy.
-He also hosts several podcast as part of the Ross Tucker Football Podcast network distributed via DraftKings.
+He works for CBS Sports, the Philadelphia Eagles, Westwood One, Audacy, and hosts the Ross Tucker Football Podcast on the DraftKings Network.

-Early years
+Early life

 Tucker attended Wyomissing Area High School, where he earned three varsity letters each in football and basketball.
 He was All-league at both offensive tackle and defensive end while earning All-county honors at offensive tackle.

 As a senior basketball player, he averaged 16.1 points and 9.8 rebounds while making 24 three-pointers.
 He also received the school's US Army Reserve Scholar-Athlete award.

 College career

 Tucker attended Princeton University.
 He was a four-year starter on the Tigers Ivy League football squad.
 He started against Colgate University as a freshman at defensive end.

 As a sophomore, he moved to right guard.
 He was named All-Ivy in 2000 and was a two-time Academic All-American selection.
 In 2019, he was named to the university's 150th Anniversary team.